The last thing you want is an animal trying to rip you open. Unfortunately, that’s what you might get.

-At home, your pet(if you have one), with moist brown eyes, cute noses, and a comforting nature is nothing like real, man-eating animals.
+At home, your pet(if you have one), with moist brown eyes, cute noses, and comforting nature, is nothing like real, man-eating animals.

 Animals from mosquitoes(yes, insects are animals) to lions attack humans.
 The likelihood of actually getting attacked by an animal is low.
 In fact, animals have a deep fear of us humans, and their normal reaction is to flee.